-FNFA represents small-scale commercial fishermen working in species such as lobsters, scallops, groundfish, shad, gaspereau and eels.
+FNFA represents small-scale commercial fishers working in species such as lobsters, scallops, groundfish, shad, gaspereau and eels.
 The mission statement of the association is to 'support fishermen, promote healthy fisheries and encourage viable fishing communities in Southwestern New Brunswick'.

 In addition to retrieving lost gear, FNFA is working closely to engage neighbouring marine industries in dialogue about ghost gear prevention.
 A number of new rules and protocols have been put in place in Saint John Harbour that have significantly reduced gear loss due to ship traffic.
-Work is ongoing with the salmon aquaculture industry to develop protocols to reduce fishing gear loss.
-Fundy North continues to work on educational campaigns aimed at both fishermen and workers in neighbouring marine industries.
+Work is ongoing with the salmon aquaculture industry to develop protocols to reduce fishing gear loss and Fundy North continues to work on educational campaigns aimed at both fishermen and workers in neighbouring marine industries.

-Skilled fishermen can grapnel ghost gear even in deep water and areas of high current.
+Skilled fishers can grapnel ghost gear even in deep water and areas of high current.
 But it is labour and fuel intensive.
 It is much more cost effective to prevent gear loss as much as possible.

 Regulations allowing fishers to participate in a regular clean-up day at the end of each fishing season can be much more effective than expensive ghost gear retrieval projects.